raven-elizabeth/raven-elizabeth/README.md

 ___
 I'm looking to further my knowledge and integrate within the coding community.

-I am an aspiring software developer.
+I am a~~n aspiring~~ software developer.
 My experience is primarily with Python.
 I am familiar with HTML5, CSS and JavaScript, but I also enjoy learning other languages, too.
-I am focusing on developing my skills in order to begin my tech career.
+I am focusing on developing my skills in order to begin my tech career, having most recently completed Code First Girls' Software Engineering Degree.
 > I would love to collaborate on any projects!

 My interests include: